Sevatoxin/mastermind/README.md

 # Mastermind Game | Odin Project

 ## Game Rules
-- Computer picks a random colored code of 4 pins
+- Computer picks a random colored code of 4 pins out of 6 colors (green, red, magenta, blue, yellow, cyan)
 - Player has 12 turns to find out the code
 - Computer will give hints after turn if:
   - One color is correct